-Appendix 8 - Student Misconduct Appeals Panel
+Appendix 8 - Student Misconduct Panel Pool

+Membership

+Chair

+- Major Misconduct Panel: A Vice-Principal (or nominee) - Major Misconduct Appeal: Named officer (or nominee)

+Other members

-Membership Quorum 4 Chair One independent member of Council Other members Five independent members of College Council, appointed by the Cou Executive Committee for a period of three years uncil Six members of the academic teaching staff, from across the academ disciplines, nominated by the Academic Board and appointed by the Executive Committee for a period three years Six members of the non-academic staff, appointed by the College Ex a period of three years ecutive for A nominee of the RHSU Secretary Chief Operating Officer and Secretary to Council, or nominee
+Six members of the academic teaching staff, from across the academic disciplines, appointed by the Academic Board for a period three years

+Six members of the non-academic staff appointed by the College Executive for a period of three years

+A nominee of the RHSU

+Secretary

+Chief Operating Officer and Secretary to Council, or nominee

-Whilst every effort should be made to select appointed staff to form the Appeals Panel, where insufficient members in any category are available, similarly qualified members of the College may be asked to sit on the panel at the approval of the Chair of Council
+Whilst every effort should be made to select appointed staff to form the Panels, where insufficient members in any category are available, similarly qualified members of the College may be asked to sit on the panel at the approval of the Chair of the panel.

-The Student Misconduct Appeals Panel is selected from the groups of staff appointed by Council Executive Committee and the College Executive as listed above.
-The panel shall comprise of the individuals listed below but the meeting may proceed if only four are able to attend:
+The Student Misconduct Panel is selected from the groups of staff appointed by the Academic Board and the College Executive as listed above.